Beef13/VpsWebsite/PERFORMANCE.md

 - GitHub Pages has its own caching policies

 For GitHub Pages, the main optimizations that work are:
-1. ✅ Lazy loading
+1. ✅ Inline critical components (header/footer)
-2. ✅ Async fonts
+2. ✅ Skeleton loading states
+3. ✅ Lazy loading
+4. ✅ Optimized font loading with font-display: swap
-3. ✅ Deferred scripts
+5. ✅ Deferred scripts
-4. ✅ Preloading resources
+6. ✅ Preloading resources
-5. ✅ Optimized component loading
+7. ✅ Explicit image dimensions
-6. ❌ .htaccess (won't work, but kept for if you move to different hosting)
+8. ❌ .htaccess (won't work, but kept for if you move to different hosting)

 ## Further Optimization Ideas